Charterhouse/truffle-create-react-app/web-app/README.md

 This is the front-end client for our dapp.
 It is built with `create-react-app` and uses a higher-order component (HOC) so we can easily let each page connect to the blockchain and the contract instance.

+## App

+`App` is where the actual navigation happens and where we load Web3.
+In the `render` prop provided to `Web3` component, we check if `web3`, `accounts`, and `contract` are already loaded and if so, we perform the appropriate navigation depending on the current path.

 ## pages